The deaths Trump wants you to see and the deaths he wants you to ignore

 Since March, the only states that have carried out an execution are Missouri and Texas, despite the public health concerns.
 For some inmates, simply being in prison these days can be tantamount to a death sentence.
 The coronavirus risk in prisons is heightened for a number of reasons.
 Crowded conditions make it hard to socially distance, there’s often a lack of hand soap, and hand sanitizer can be considered as contraband.
 Plus, incarcerated people tend to have more chronic illnesses and health concerns than the general population.
 And Black and brown people are more likely to be incarcerated than their white counterparts.

-Across the country, cases of the virus have dramatically increased, especially in states like Florida, Texas, and Arizona that reopened early.
+Across the country, cases of the virus have dramatically increased, especially in states like Florida, Texas, and Arizona, which reopened early.
 In Indiana, which is where the federal execution chamber is located, Republican Gov. Eric Holcomb halted plants to fully reopen the state after an increase in hospitalizations.
 “Asking hundreds of people from around the country to go to Indiana right now to attend this execution is like asking them to run into a burning building,” Cassandra Stubbs, director of the Capital Punishment Project of the American Civil Liberties Union, said in a statement.
 “We haven’t had a federal execution in 17 years; there is absolutely no reason for the government to rush forward with such a reckless and dangerous plan.”

 But there may be a reason hiding in plain site: The Trump campaign’s strategy for a November victory that appears to be predicated on the assumption we will collectively ignore the deaths of the most vulnerable among us actually isn’t that insidious.
 After all, it’s what we’ve always done.
 All of the coronavirus hot spots—nursing homes, communities of color, and prisons in particular—were already places where easy-to-ignore deaths have taken place even when there was not a global pandemic.
 The racial disparities in health outcomes that were reasons for the mortality of people of color didn’t suddenly happen because of this virus.
 When the Trump campaign asks you to look away, what they’re really saying is that it is unwilling and incapable of navigating the country to a new normal.
 Instead, they’d rather just go back to the status quo of not caring at all.